JuanDavid31/re-former/README.md

 - run `rails db: migrate` to migrate the database
 - run `rails server`
 - Go to `http://localhost:3000` on your browser to view the homepage of the application
-- Finally run `rails console` to inspect the structure of the database and the data you stored.
+- Finnaly run `rails console` to inspect the structure of the database and the data you stored.

-## creating a new user

-- Go to `http://localhost:3000/users/new` on your web browser.

-## Editing an existing user

-- Go to `http://localhost:3000/users/{id}/edit` on your web browser. `{id}` is the current id of the user.
-When starting a fresh instance of the app, the created users will automatically be assigned an incremental `id` starting from 1.

 ## Prerequisites